OpenST/facilitator/README.md

 ## Facilitator init

 Facilitator init command will create facilitator config for an auxiliary chain.
-It would fail if the facilitator config is already generated for an auxiliary chain.

 A simple run would be the following: